piotrmurach/tty-option/README.md

 env :qux
 ```

-Then parsing the following inputs:
+Then parsing the command line inputs:

 ```ruby
 parse(%w[12 --bar baz=a QUX=b])
 ```

-Would populate parameters:
+This would result in:

 ```ruby
 params[:foo] # => "12"